01242 32 31 31

 For more information on the Warm Home Discount Scheme you can visit www.gov.uk/the-warm-home-discount-scheme

 All electricity suppliers are required by Ofgem to provide information about the mix of fuels they use to generate the electricity they supply to their customers.
 They must also provide information about the environmental impact of their electricity.
 The information must be published annually once a supplier has been trading for 12 months or more.
-Because Robin Hood Energy is a new supplier, its first formal fuel mix disclosure will be for the period 1 April 2016 to 31 March 2017.
+Because they are a new supplier, its first formal fuel mix disclosure will be for the period 1 April 2016 to 31 March 2017.
 The information will be published in the summer of 2017.

-Until then, we know that Robin Hood Energy generates electricity from the Nottingham’s incinerator, solar panels and waste food plants.
+Until then, we know that they generate electricity from the Nottingham’s incinerator, solar panels and waste food plants.
 We also know that it buys in gas and electricity from the UK electricity and gas markets.
-Robin Hood Energy says that it plans to keep decreasing its carbon emissions over time, while still offering its customers the best value.
+They plan to keep decreasing its carbon emissions over time, while still offering its customers the best value.